elitsa7/RockPaperScissor-Game/README.md

 This is a simple game Rock, Paper, Scissors, which we all know.
 I created project with Java Swing to practice.

-To run the game:
+To run the game: <br>
-1.Download code from this repository.
+1.Download code from this repository. <br>
-2.Open with InteliJ IDEA or another IDE.
+2.Open with InteliJ IDEA or another IDE. <br>
 3.Run "Game GUI".

 This is photos of project: